BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 the `metadata` or `payment_secret` of the invoice, or by changing how `payment_secret` is computed based on whether the invoice is to pay for a JIT Channel or not and trying both ways.

+#### Payment Failure Behavior

+If the LSP forwards a single part, the client may not be able to claim the payment if the payer implements *prepayment probing*.
+In *prepayment probing*, the payer replaces the payment hash of a BOLT11 invoice with a different hash, and determines if it reached the payee by checking for an `incorrect_or_unknown_payment_details` error.
+This is used to determine the forwarding fee to reach the payee.

+Unfortunately, the LSP is not able to differentiate between prepayment probing (which the client has to fail) and the actual payment.
+In addition, even if the client is honest, the client cannot prevent the payer from using prepayment probing.

+In order to be robust against prepayment probing:

+* The LSP, once it has decided to open the channel and forward the payment HTLC(s), MUST set `payment_size_msat` at this point.
+  * In "no-MPP+var-invoice" mode, the first HTLC the LSP receives that indicates `jit_channel_scid` as the next hop, and which causes the LSP to initiate the channel open, sets the `payment_size_msat`.
+  * In "MPP+fixed-invoice" mode the `payment_size_msat` is already
+    specified in the `lsps2.buy` call.
+* Until the first payment HTLC(s) are claimed by the client, the LSP MUST hold future HTLCs without forwarding to the client.
+* If the first payment HTLC(s) are failed by the client, the LSP MUST propagate the failure back as normal, and then the LSP MUST:
+  * Hold any currently-held and future HTLCs until they sum up to at least `payment_size_msat`.
+    * If the sum exceeds `payment_size_msat` then the `payment_size_msat` does not change.
+      This also implies that `opening_fee` does not change.
+  * The LSP forwards the set of HTLCs, with `opening_fee` deducted, as described above, once again holding any other HTLC(s).
+  * If the client fails them again, repeat this loop.
+  * If `opening_fee_params.valid_until` is reached, exit this loop and consider the flow as having failed with a channel opened to the client, and then:
+    * The LSP MAY, at this point, perform mitigations against abuse by clients, according to LSP policies.
+    * In "client trusts LSP" model, the LSP MAY simply not broadcast the funding transaction and can reuse the UTXOs it would have spent there for other purposes.
+    * The LSP MUST fail any held but not forwarded HTLCs with `unknown_next_peer`.
+    * In "LSP trusts client" model, the LSP MUST wait for any forwarded HTLCs to be either fulfilled or failed (including after closure, if a unilateral closure occurred) before propagating the result back.
+    * In "client trusts LSP" model, the LSP MAY fail forwarded HTLCs with `unknown_next_peer`, *if and only if* the LSP did not broadcast the funding transaction.

+> **Rationale** While the payee cannot control payer behavior,
+> presumably the payer has some incentive to pay the payee, i.e.
+> the payer values the act of paying the payee more than the
+> amount the payer sends (for example, if paying the invoice
+> would let the payer get a service or product from the payee
+> that the payer finds more valuable than the funds paid).
+> Thus, if the payer has gone through the trouble of locking
+> its funds into a prepayment probe to reach the payee, then
+> with high probability it will make an effort to reach the
+> payee with an actual payment later.
+>
+> Thus, accidents where the payer ultimately fails to make the
+> actual payment even after locking its own funds into a
+> prepayment probe are expected to be rare, and the probability
+> can be considered small enough that an LSP can simply
+> consider this as part of operational costs.
+>
+> Under "client trusts LSP" the LSP can defer broadcast of the
+> funding transaction until after the client has fulfilled the
+> in-Lightning HTLC.
+> If the client instead fails the HTLC, the LSP can simply
+> wait until the client actually fulfills an HTLC where the
+> LSP has deducted its `opening_fee`, and if that does not
+> occur before the `opening_fee_params.valid_until` timeout,
+> the LSP can protect itself by forgetting the funding
+> transaction and freeing the UTXOs for another use.

 ### 6. Post-opening Normal Operation